QuantEcon/lecture-source-py/source/rst/smoothing.rst

 We assume that prices of these securities are exogenous to the consumer (or in the tax-smoothing version of the model, to the government)

-*Exogenous* means that they are unaffected by the  decision maker
+*Exogenous* means that they are unaffected by the  decision-maker

 In Markov state :math:`s_t` at time :math:`t`, one unit of consumption in state :math:`s_{t+1}` at time :math:`t+1` costs :math:`q(s_{t+1} \,|\, s_t)` units of the time :math:`t` consumption good